 As it gets harder to remember things, you can use a few strategies to help your memory.
 You may have to try a few different ones before you find what works for you.
 To start:

-- Carry a notebook with you to keep track of important information, phone numbers, names, ideas you have, appointments, your address, and directions to your home.
+- Keep a notebook or smartphone with you to keep track of important information, phone numbers, names, ideas you have, appointments, your address, and directions to your home.

 - Put sticky notes around the house with reminders for yourself.

 - Label cupboards and drawers with words or pictures that describe their contents.

 - Ask a friend or family member to call and remind you of important things you need to do during the day, like taking medication and going to appointments.

 - Keep photos of people you see often, and label the photos with their names.

 What's the Best Way to Plan the Day?

 - Focus on things you enjoy and are able to do safely on your own.